FACG5/Research/week-5/stream.md

 On the other hand, if the process is consuming the data faster than it arrives, the few data that arrive earlier need to wait for a certain amount of data to arrive before being sent out for processing.

+That **“waiting area”** is the buffer!
+It is a small physical location in your computer, usually in the RAM, where data are temporally gathered, wait, and are eventually sent out for processing during streaming.

 ## Interacting with a Buffer: